tuhinexe/freecourses_API/README.md

 Though with differenct route points requests you can specify what data you want the API to fetch.

-This is the main API endpoints, obviously with the http: `https://freecoursesfetch.herokuapp.com/`
+This is the main API endpoints: `https://freecoursesfetch.herokuapp.com/`
 ```http
 GET //freecoursesfetch.herokuapp.com/
 ```